 If a business offers services outside of the UK and to non-English speaking territories, multilingual support is essential.
 It allows team members to speak to customers in their native language while still providing the right support.

 5 Benefits of a Help Desk for Small Businesses

 Identifying the need to improve IT support processes can be an exciting moment for any business.
 Whether that be enhancing customer service or increasing the efficiency of a support team.
 Either way, choosing the right customer support tool can provide various benefits for SMBs.
 Including:

 The right helpdesk tool ensures support teams are able to receive, manage, and resolve customer requests in an organised way.
 All while processing multichannel communication through one single system.
 It reduces the need for paperwork and spreadsheets as well, meaning a reduction in errors.

 The right automated solution will provide features that focus solely on customers.
 As well as functions to speed up customer service processes, such as:

 - Team collaboration

-- Knowledge Bases and FAQs
+- Knowledge bases and FAQs

-Proactive service can also have a big impact regarding an SMB’s brand loyalty.
+Proactive service can also have a big impact on an SMB’s brand loyalty.
 On average, 68% of global customers have a more favourable view of brands that contact them via proactive customer service notifications.

 As a small business, providing customers with a good service experience is essential.
 Excellent customer service equates to happy customers.
 Happy customers lead to brand loyalty.
 Which, in turn, results in greater customer retention rates.
-A profitable customer doesn’t just buy from your company once; they return time after time.
+A profitable customer doesn’t just buy from a company once; they return time after time.